learn-co-curriculum/reading-ios-variables-and-data-types/README.md

 Variables can be of many types: strings, arrays, numbers, dictionaries, and many more.
 The types of variables which refer only to a value (such as `NSInteger`) are referred to as "**primitives**".
 This is because, unlike the other variable types called "**objects**", primitives are unable to perform behaviors on the values that they reference.
 Subsequently, an object is a variable which can refer to one or many values that it can itself perform actions upon (these actions are called "**methods**").

 A string is a type of object which is used to store and manipulate text.
-While the string literal can be used in conjunction with `NSLog()` to print directly to the console:
+We've already seen that the string literal can be used in conjunction with `NSLog()` to print directly to the console:

 ```obj
 NSLog(@"%@", @"Welcome to the Flatiron School!");